martinmoene/libstdc-error/crt_proxy_lib/readme.md

 Very often heap allocation is added to the list above.
 These limitations often leave no choice but using C Run Time aka CRT.
 But, CRT has issues too.

-- Limitation imposed by crt legacy issues.
+2. Limitation imposed by crt legacy issues.
-  - CRT legacy issues (non exhaustive list)
+  - Non exhaustive list
     1. errno based error handling aka using globals
-       - example: pure function can not use globals
+       - pure function can not use globals
     2. crashing on wrong input
        - example: null arguments
     3. not crashing but returning wrong results
        - example: empty strings as arguments

 Thus all of the above are limiting the design decisions and directly shaping the implementation.
+All raising the level of design complexity and lowering the level of feasibility of the whole solutions.

 ### 1.1.
-The CL Kernel Mode
+The Windows, CL and Kernel Mode

-We might say this library is also for the people who use standard C++ **and** are building  using CL /kernel switch.
+This library is for the people who use Windows **and** standard C++ **and** are building  using CL /kernel switch.
-Here is the table from [further reading](https://docs.microsoft.com/en-us/cpp/build/reference/kernel-create-kernel-mode-binary?view=vs-2019) on-line:
+Here is the key table from [further reading](https://docs.microsoft.com/en-us/cpp/build/reference/kernel-create-kernel-mode-binary?view=vs-2019) on-line:

 | Behavior Type	| /kernel Behavior |
 |---------------|------------------|